 Outdoor Restaurants with the Best Pizza and Pasta

-Pitfire Pizzas have been beloved by families since the first one opened in LA almost 20 years ago.
+Pitfire Pizzas have been beloved by families in LA since the first one opened nearly 20 years ago.
 The largest location in North Hollywood has a massive outdoor dining space where the whole family can enjoy wood-fired pizzas (and parents can enjoy a beer to go with it).
+The recently-opened Pasadena outpost also offers outdoor seating.

-Catch a movie in the car during carhop dinner service, or eat outside on the adorable outdoor patio at this Italian restaurant straight out of Naples (literally, not figuratively).
+Eat outside on the adorable and kid-friendly outdoor patio at this Italian restaurant straight out of Naples (literally, not figuratively).
+From Naples, Italy, to the Naples Canals, look out for their outpost in Long Beach.

 The table-adjacent sand box keeps kids busy.
 Photo courtesy of Rasselbock Kitchen & Beer Garden